 When you're back at your desk, if you feel like referencing some images or a little more privacy while you work then you may find our "Laptop" mode useful.
 It sets up in seconds and breaks down just as fast so you're not wasting valuable art study time!

 Used to carrying two bags around when you've got your art gear?
 The Etchr Art Satchel has specialist art tool carry capabilities but also expands to offer plenty of room for more general items like books, laptops and digital tablets.

 The storage and carry capability means that now you can carry your everyday gear alongside your art supplies and tools in the one bag - think everyday carry / overnight bag doubling as a specialized artist toolbox : )

 We went for a stylish yet adaptable look which we think makes our bag the perfect companion for work, travel and play.

-We'll be releasing the new Etchr Art Satchel in the coming months through our second Kickstarter campaign.
+We'll be releasing the new Etchr Art Satchel in August through our second Kickstarter campaign.
 Join our community of artists on theEarly Bird Listto be first to know when itlaunches so you can have first dibs on our awesome early bird giveaways!

 You can also connect with us through our social media accounts and learn more about our mission, our journey and how our bag works for other types of artists on our Blog.

 Hi there, thanks for stopping by!
 This post is for those that have come across Etchr and our Etchr Art Satchel for the first time : )